Mjz86/c_colon/mcc.md

 with these goals in mind , i aim to improve this spec , to make it practical, i often start with over engineering things , then chop unnecessary additions, to make it more practical, as of rn , were in over engineering phase.

-this abi aims to have minimal compatibility with the itanium abi , such that an extern "c++" statement can make most code usable in a c++ platform,
+this ABI aims to have minimal compatibility with the Itanium ABI , such that an extern "c++" statement can make most code usable in a c++ platform,

  some concepts may be excluded from such inclutions , for instance , a c++ type's dclaration must be expressable in c colon and vise versa .